Beta-alanine is an amino acid commonly used in workout supplements.

 The synthesis of carnosine relies on histidine levels being low, and beta-alanine levels being high.

 If beta-alanine levels are too low, carnosine will not be synthesised.
-This is why beta-alanine supplementation can be an effective way of improving workout outcomes, through increased carnosine synthesis.
+This is why beta-alanine supplementation might be an effective way of improving workout outcomes, through increased carnosine synthesis.

 Women usually have lower baseline carnosine than men.

-However, beta-alanine supplementation is linked to increases in muscular carnosine regardless of baseline (28).
+However, beta-alanine supplementation is linked to increases in muscular carnosine regardless of baseline.
 This suggests that supplementation can be helpful for anyone.

 Bear in mind that people respond differently to beta-alanine supplementation.
-One study found that the muscular carnosine increase after beta-alanine supplementation ranged from 15% in “low responders” to 55% in “high responders” (29).
+One study found that the muscular carnosine increase after beta-alanine supplementation ranged from 15% in “low responders” to 55% in “high responders”.

 This means that some people will benefit more from supplementation than others, and without trying beta-alanine yourself, there’s no way to know where you’ll land on the low-high response spectrum.

-Carnosine increases after beta-alanine supplementation were found to be higher amongst vegetarians (30).
+Carnosine increase after beta-alanine supplementation was found to be higher amongst vegetarians.

 How to take beta-alanine?